Williams County, Ohio Records

 Williams County, OH Courthouse

 The following dates indicates what vital, land, probate, and court records are in Williams county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - The Williams County Health Department has Birth & Death Records from 1908-Present.
 For birth and death records prior to Dec.
 20, 1908, contact the Probate Court of this county.